Domiii/NoGap/README.md

  1. The **shared object** of a component exists only once for the entire application.
 It is what is returned if you `require` the component file in Node.
 You can access all of shared component objects through the `Shared` set which is the second argument of every `Host`'s *component definition*.

 2. The **instance object** of a component exists once for every client.
 Every client that connects to the server, gets its own set of instances of every active component.
-On the `Host` side, the *instance object* of a component is defined as the merged result of all members of `Private` and `Public` which we call instance members.
+On the `Host` side, the *instance object* of a component is defined as the merged result of all members of `Private` and `Public` which we call *instance members*.
 These instance members are accessible through `this.Instance` from **instance code**, that is code inside of `Private` and `Public` properties.
 If you want to hook into client connection and component bootstrapping events, simply defined `onNewClient` or `onClientBootstrap` functions inside `Host.Private`.
 You can access the respective *shared members* through `this.Shared` from *instance code*.
-You can directly call `Public` instance members on the client through `this.client.someClientPublicMethod(some, data)`.
-Being able to directly call a function on a different computer or in a different program is called [RPC (Remote Procedure Call)](http://en.wikipedia.org/wiki/Remote_procedure_call).
+Inside a `Host` instance object, you can directly call `Public` instance members on the client through `this.client.someClientPublicMethod(some, data)`.
+Being able to directly call a function on a different computer or in a different program is called [RPC (Remote Procedure Calls)](http://en.wikipedia.org/wiki/Remote_procedure_call).
+Similarly, `Client` instances can directly call `this.host.someHostPublicMethod`.
+Note that when you call `Host.Public` methods, an argument gets injected before all other arguments, called the `sender`.
+The `sender` argument gives context sensitive information on where the call originated from and can be used for simple request &lt;-> **reply** pairs, and for debugging purposes.

 ## `Client`
 The set of all `Client` endpoint definition is automatically sent to the client and installed, as soon a client connects.
 On the client side, `this.Shared` and `this.Instance` refer to the same object, and `Private` and `Public` are both merged into the `Client` *component definition* itself.
 If you want to load components dynamically (or lazily), during certain events, you need to set the `lazyLoad` config parameter to `true` or `1`.